spiral/docs/grpc/client.md

 You can observe the generated client code in `App/Calculator/CalculatorClient.php`.

 ### Composer
-Make sure to create the `composer.json` and run `composer update` in order to make generate SDK loadable:
+Make sure to create the `composer.json` and run `composer update` to make the generated code loadable:

 ```json
 {